MichaelBell/tinyQV/README.md

 ### Performance

 STA should pass at 100MHz on sky130.
 But it is likely not to actually work that fast due to the slow TT outputs.
-The intended clock speed for the design is 64MHz - QSPI at 32MHz.
+The intended clock speed for the design is 64MHz, which runs the QSPI at 32MHz.

 Should be able to execute 1 cycle 16-bit instructions at one instruction every 8 cycles (at ~8MHz), shifts and 32-bit instructions (other than branches and stores) every 16 cycles (~4MHz).